How to Adjust a Clutch Pedal (for the Right Amount of Free Play)

 The clutch pedal is where it all starts.
 It offers the driver the ability to manually change gears while driving.
 Some level of skill is necessary to drive a stick shift and operate the clutch.
 As a reward, the driver makes a direct connection with the car allowing for a more fun driving experience

-For the clutch to work efficiently, the right amount of play in the linkage between the clutch pedal and clutch fork (or release arm) is necessary.
+For the clutch to work properly, the right amount of play in the linkage between the clutch pedal and clutch fork (or release arm) is necessary.
 If not enough free play exists, a slipping clutch will result.

 Too much play on the other hand would result in a vehicle that creeps forward when the clutch pedal is depressed and the car is in gear.